Liberty Classical Academy

 Liberty Classical Academy is an independent college-preparatory private Christian school in White Bear Lake, Minnesota, United States, serving students in prekindergarten through grade 12.
 Liberty Classical's stated purpose is to "classically educate children to be moral leaders who impact the culture for Christ."
-It is a member of the Association of Classical Christian Schools.
+It is a member of the Association of Classical Christian Schools, and is accredited by Christian Schools International.